garethtdavies/docker-masterclass/README.md

 #### 4.2 [`COPY`](https://docs.docker.com/engine/reference/builder/#copy) Directive

-Now we now how to use a base image to start with a filesystem in our own image, but how do we get new files into it?
+Now we know how to use a base image to start with a filesystem in our own image, but how do we get new files into it?

 This is where the `COPY` directive comes in.
 This allows the copying of files